 Our full regression model included all variables: Vocabulary Delay ~ Gender + Developmental Delay + Health Issues + Premature Birth + Laterality + Degree + Amplification + Communication + Meets 1-3-6 + Services Received Per Month + Language Background.

-This model accounted for significant variance in vocabulary delay (adjusted-R2 = 0.59, p < .001).
+This model accounted for significant variance in vocabulary delay (adjusted-R2 = 0.58, p < .001).
 We next performed stepwise model comparison using stepAIC (MASS) to pare down the model.
-This process selects only the predictors which incrementally improved model fit, measured by Akaike’s Information Criterion (AIC), which considers goodness of fit and model complexity (penalizing models with many predictors).
+This process selects only the predictors which incrementally improved model fit, measured by Akaike’s Information Criterion (AIC).
 We started model selection with the full model, as described above.
-We then filtered out data from children for whom Meets 1-3-6 (n = 5) or Degree (n = 13) was unknown, as this stepwise AIC approach does not permit missing values across predictors.
-Since this initial filtered analysis found that Degree and 1-3-6 did not improve model fit, we manually removed the Degree and 1-3-6 terms from the model selection so that the 15 participants with missing cases for these variables could be retained.
+We then filtered out data from children for whom Meets 1-3-6 (n = 6) or Degree (n = 14) was unknown, as this stepwise AIC approach does not permit missing values across predictors.
+Since this initial filtered analysis found that Degree and 1-3-6 did not improve model fit, we manually removed the Degree and 1-3-6 terms from the model selection so that the 16 participants with missing cases for these variables could be retained.

 Based on this iterative process, we arrived at the following final model: Vocabulary Delay ~ Age + Laterality + Amplification.
-This model accounted for significant variance in children’s vocabulary delay to a nearly identical degree as the full model (adjusted-R2 = 0.58, p = < .001, see Table S5 & Figure 5.A).
-We found significant main effects for Age, Amplification, and Laterality, such that older age, no amplification, and bilateral hearing loss predicted greater vocabulary delays.
-Compared to children with no amplification, children with cochlear implants had a 3.50 months smaller spoken vocabulary delay (p = .021), and similarly children with hearing aids had a 3.84 months smaller delay (p = .001).
-Children with unilateral hearing loss had a 2.70 months smaller delay (p = .020) than children with bilateral hearing loss.
-With regard to Age, for each month older, the model predicted a 0.55 months larger vocabulary delay (p < .001).
+No other variables from the full model above significantly improved model fit, and are thus not discussed further.
+Our final model accounted for significant variance in children’s vocabulary delay to a nearly identical degree as the full model (adjusted-R2 = 0.58, p = < .001, see Table S4 & Figure 5.A).
+We found significant main effects for Age, Laterality, and Amplification, such that older age, bilateral hearing loss, and no amplification predicted greater vocabulary delays.
+Compared to children with no amplification, children with cochlear implants had a 3.49 months smaller spoken vocabulary delay (p = .022), and similarly children with hearing aids had a 3.77 months smaller delay (p = .001).
+Children with unilateral hearing loss had a 2.73 months smaller delay (p = .020) than children with bilateral hearing loss.
+For Age, the model predicted a 0.55 months larger vocabulary delay (p < .001) for each additional month of age.

-Given our results above revealing relationships among several of these variables (e.g., laterality and amplification), we tested for collinearity concerns by computing the model’s VIF (variance inflation factor).
+Given our first set of results regarding relationships among several of these variables (e.g., laterality and amplification), we tested for collinearity by computing the model’s VIF (variance inflation factor).
 This revealed low levels of collinearity among predictors in our final model (all VIF < 1.20; James, Witten, Hastie, & Tibshirani, 2013).
 In sum, the analyses in this section revealed that over half of the variance in DHH children’s vocabulary scores was explained by their age, whether they receive amplification, and whether their hearing loss was unilateral or bilateral.

 Success in Meeting 1-3-6 Guidelines

 Perhaps of greatest importance to clinicians and policymakers is the implementation and effect of existing policies.
 Although whether a child met 1-3-6 guidelines was not included in our final model predicting vocabulary delay through our model selection process, its demonstrated importance for language outcomes (e.g., Yoshinaga-Itano et al., 2018) merits further discussion.
-To this end, we looked at the ages at which children received diagnosis and intervention, and how this mapped onto the 1-3-6 guidelines.
-In this section, we provide a brief description of the implementation of 1-3-6 in our sample, examine its effect on vocabulary delay, and describe the results of exploratory linear regression models for age at diagnosis and age at intervention.
+To this end, we provide a brief description of the implementation of 1-3-6 in our sample, examine its effect on vocabulary delay, and describe the results of exploratory linear regression models for age at diagnosis and age at intervention.